prbasyal-amd/ROCm/docs/how-to/Bar-Memory.rst

 **************************************
 Direct Memory Access (DMA) to PCIe devices using Base Address Registers (BARs) can be restricted due to physical addressing limits.
 These restrictions can result in data access failures between the system components.
 Peer-to-peer (P2P) DMA is used to access resources such as registers and memory between devices.
 PCIe devices need memory-mapped input/output (MMIO) space for DMA, and these MMIO spaces are defined in the PCIe BARs.

 These BARs are a set of 32-bit or 64-bit registers that are used to define the resources that PCIe devices provide.
 The CPU and other system devices also use these to access the resources of the PCIe devices.
 P2P DMA only works when one device can directly access the local BAR memory of another.
-If the memory address of a BAR memory is more than the physical addressing limit of a device, the device will not be able to access that BAR.
+If the memory address of a BAR memory exceeds the physical addressing limit of a device, the device will not be able to access that BAR.
 This could be the device's own BAR or the BAR of another device in the system.

-If the BAR memory is more than the physical addressing limit of the device, the device will not be able to access the remote BAR.
+If the BAR memory exceeds than the physical addressing limit of the device, the device will not be able to access the remote BAR.

 To handle any BAR access issues that might occur, you need to be aware of the physical address limitations of the devices and understand the :ref:`BAR configuration of AMD GPUs <bar-configuration>`.
-This information is important when you need to set up additional MMIO apertures for PCIe devices in the system's physical address space.
+This information is important when setting up additional MMIO apertures for PCIe devices in the system's physical address space.

 Handling physical address limitation
 =============================================